sonukiran/Flask-Python-Heroku-App/README.md

 # PythonApp
-Sample App that integrated Github with Heroku
+Sample Python Flask App that can be integrated and deployed with Heroku